-PROTECTIVE GUARDS AND SHIELDS
+13. PROTECTIVE GUARDS AND SHIELDS

-Protective guards and shields must be made of a suitable fire-resistant material, be stable, of ample size and arranged to prevent sparks, slag and hot metal particles from rolling beneath them or penetrating openings.
+Protective guards and shields shall be made of a suitable fire resistant material, be stable, of ample size and arranged so as to prevent sparks, slag and hot metal particles from rolling beneath them or penetrating openings.

-FIRE WATCH
+14. FIRE WATCH

-A person performing a Fire Watch must not perform any other tasks or functions and must be alert and vigilant through their period of duty.
-The Fire Watch must be briefed of the hazards associated with the Hot Work and be provided with the correct PPE.
-The Fire Watch must be competent in the use of the supplied firefighting appliances and, where possible, check surrounding compartments for radiated or transferred heat.
-Where this is not possible an additional Fire Watch must be considered for adjacent compartments.
+A person performing fire watch must not perform any other tasks or functions and must be alert and vigilant through their period of duty.
+The fire watch shall be briefed of the hazards associated with the hot work and be provided with the correct PPE.
+The fire watch shall be competent in the use of the supplied firefighting appliances and, where possible, check surrounding compartments for radiated or transferred heat.
+Where this is not possible an additional fire watch shall be considered for adjacent compartments.

-CHECKS AND PRECAUTIONS PRIOR TO COMMENCEMENT OF HOT WORK
+15. CHECKS AND PRECAUTIONS PRIOR TO COMMENCEMENT OF HOT WORK

-The Hot Work Supervisor and responsible parties must, prior to the commencement of Hot Work, check the following precautions:
+The Hot Work Supervisor and responsible parties shall, prior to the commencement of hot work, check the following precautions:

-- Identify and control fire hazards (including the presence of flammable or combustible liquids, gases, vapours, dusts, fibres or substances) within the required separation distance; - Consider relevant hazards that may exist outside the area above but in close proximity to the works site; - Consider the possibility of changing circumstances during the progress of the Hot Work and whether they may render the area unsafe for the work to continue; - Properly ventilate the Hot Work area; - Suitably locate the equipment, including emergency firefighting equipment; - Isolate the area where Hot Work is to be performed; - Provide a safe entry to and exit from the Hot Work area; - Test for the presence of any flammable gas or flammable vapour, in accordance with the guidance below and AS 1674.1, in the work area and the area immediately surrounding the work area.
-Specific attention should be paid to any pipe, drum, tank, vessel or piece of equipment adjacent to or within the work area or involved with in Hot Work; - Ensure the concentration of any flammable gas or flammable vapour, as determined by the testing required by an item above is less than 5 percent of its Lower Explosive Limit; and - A Hot Work permit has been completed and authorised including the 'Hot Work Supervisor' section and this has been returned to Darwin Port.
+• Identify and control fire hazards (including the presence of flammable or combustible liquids, gases, vapours, dusts, fibres or substances) within the required separation distance;

+- Consider relevant hazards that may exist outside the area above but in close proximity to the works site; - Consider the possibility of changing circumstances during the progress of the hot work and whether they may render the area unsafe for the work to continue; - · Properly ventilate the hot work area; - Suitably locate the equipment, including emergency firefighting equipment; - Isolate the area where hot work is to be performed; - Provide a safe entry to and exit from the hot work area; - Test for the presence of any flammable gas or flammable vapour, in accordance with the guidance below and AS 1674.1, in the work area and the area immediately surrounding the work area.
+Specific attention should be paid to any pipe, drum, tank, vessel or piece of equipment adjacent to or within the work area or involved with in hot work; - Ensure the concentration of any flammable gas or flammable vapour, as determined by the testing required by an item above is less than 5 percent of its Lower Explosive Limit (LEL); and - A hot work permit has been completed and authorised including the 'Hot Work Supervisor' section and this has been returned to Darwin Port.

-ATMOSPHERIC MONITORING AND TESTING
+16. ATMOSPHERIC MONITORING AND TESTING

-The following requirements for atmospheric testing must be followed:
+The following requirements for atmospheric testing shall be followed;

-- The gas detector must comply with AS 2275.1 and AS 2275.2; - The operator must be familiar with operating the gas detector, aware of its limitations and maintenance; - The testing must continue until every potential source has been tested; - The testing must take place immediately prior to commencement of work.
-That is within 30 minutes prior to commencing Hot Work; and - Testing shall be conducted at regular intervals whilst Hot Work is being conducted.
+- The gas detector shall comply with AS 2275.1 and AS 2275.2; - The operator shall be familiar with operating the gas detector, aware of its limitations and maintenance; - The testing shall continue until every potential source has been tested; - The testing shall take place immediately prior to commencement of work.
+That is within 30 minutes prior to commencing hot work; and - Testing shall be conducted at regular intervals whilst hot work is being conducted.

-DURATION OF A HOT WORK PERMIT
+17. DURATION OF A HOT WORK PERMIT

-A Hot Work permit shall be issued for a period of the work and should not normally exceed 12 hours unless the Approving Officer has authorised otherwise.
+A hot work permit shall be issued for a period of the work and should not normally exceed 12 hours, unless the Approving Officer has authorised otherwise.